 Water Less Often

 In colder months, plants should be watered less often than in warmer seasons because they are getting less light and growing more slowly.
-Generally, wait a few days in between waterings in winter, unless your apartment is really dry — then your plants may need more water.
+However, if your apartment is really dry - then your plants may need water more often.

 A snake plant, for example might need watering every 6 weeks in the fall, compared to every 3 weeks in the summer.
 Check the soil and make sure it’s completely dry before watering again.